TracyGJG/utilities/README.md

 -   source - an array or object to be used to extract the enumeration labels and values.
 -   options - an optional structure used to instruct the function of its behaviour.
--   -   globalCase - Boolean flag; true to convert, false (default) to leave as is.
+-   -   constantProperties - Boolean flag; true to convert, false (default) to leave as is.
 -   -   numericValues - Boolean flag: true to provide incremental numeric values, false (default) to use the original keys.

 ### Return Value

 An object containing the enumerated values.

+### Exceptions

+-   E-IS The source argument supplied is not an Array or an Object.
+-   E-NP The source argument supplied is not populated.
+-   E-NS The source argument supplied is not populated with string keys.
+-   E-NR The option '${option}' is not a recognised option.
+-   E-NB The option '${option}' is not a Boolean value.

 ### Description